What Happens to Tests After the Emergency Ends?

 Wait, what?
 Why would rapid tests suddenly disappear?

-All of the rapid tests for COVID you can buy in the US are under what’s called Emergency Use Authorization (EUA).
+Most of the rapid tests for COVID you can buy in the US are under what’s called Emergency Use Authorization (EUA).
 That means the FDA reviewed the tests more quickly than they normally would before allowing them to be sold in this country.
 They did this because we were in a pandemic, and we needed rapid tests available as fast as possible.

 EUAs are only allowed when the secretary of the US Department of Health and Human Services (HHS) decides there’s a public health emergency that is very likely “to affect national security or the health of US citizens living abroad.”
 But here’s the thing: The public health emergency that covers rapid tests isn’t the same as the public health emergency that’s going away on May 11th.